mschuchard/concourse-github-issue-resource/README.md

 - `labels`: _optional_ (value currently ignored) The list of labels for the written Github issue.

-- `assignees`: _optional_ (value currently ignored) The list of assignees for the written Github issue.
+- `assignees`: _optional_ The list of assignees for the written Github issue.

 - `milestone`: _optional_ The milestone numeric ID to associate with the written Github issue.